Gene Therapy for Diabetic Corneal Stem Cells

 Cornea-derived iPSC on top of denuded organ-cultured human cornea (two weeks).
 They express differentiated corneal marker, keratin 3 (K3).
 DAPI, nuclear stain.
 S, stroma.

 Our lab was the first to show that the ubiquitous protein kinase CK2 plays an important role in pathologic retinal neovascularization, which could be greatly reduced by CK2 inhibitors.
-Moreover, specific CK2 inhibition suppresses engraftment of endothelial progenitor cells into newly formed retinal capillaries in the mouse retinopathy model (collaboration with Dr. Maria Grant, University of Florida).
+Moreover, specific CK2 inhibition suppresses engraftment of endothelial progenitor cells into newly formed retinal capillaries in the mouse retinopathy model (collaboration with Maria Grant, MD, FARVO, University of Florida).
 This may be a new mechanism of action of antiangiogenic drugs.
-Recent data by Dr. Kramerov suggest that CK2 inhibition may act through cell rounding caused by alterations of the actin cytoskeleton.
+Recent data by Andrei Kramerov, MD, PhD suggest that CK2 inhibition may act through cell rounding caused by alterations of the actin cytoskeleton.